AndreyPavlenko/timedf/README.md

 All subsequent work is being done in created conda environment.
 Environment can be removed or saved after executing.
 Results can be stored in MySQL database and visualized using Grafana charts.
-The main script calls `run_modin_benchmark.py` which is responsble for launch of specified benchmark using provided arguments.

 Sample run taxi benchmark command line:
 ```